 Healthy Blueberry Muffins made with whole wheat flour, maple syrup and applesauce are fluffy, moist, and absolutely delicious!
 Make ahead or eat fresh out of the oven for a nutritious breakfast or snack.

-Healthy muffin recipes are easy to make, so double these and freeze some for later.
-Other favorites include these almond flour blueberry muffins and healthy blueberry bread.
+Healthy muffin recipes are easy to make, so double and freeze some for later.
+Other favorites include these lemon blueberry muffins and almond flour blueberry muffins.

 These healthy blueberry muffins come out fantastic every time.
 With no refined sugar and nutrient dense ingredients, I can feel good about feeding these to my family.

-Moist, light and so fluffy, both kids and husbands love these and healthy strawberry muffins!
-They are perfect right out of the oven and leftovers are perfect for healthy snacks.
+Moist, light and so fluffy, both kids and adults love these blueberry muffins and healthy blueberry bread!
+Perfect right out of the oven and leftovers are great for healthy snacks.

 Usually, I prefer to eat my berries fresh, like on this healthy french toast casserole or served with Ukrainian sweet lazy pierogi.
 However, these blueberry muffins deserve even the priciest supermarket January blueberries!